 Cider is surprisingly cheap.
 Most bottles are about 2.50-2.70 and never more than 3 euros.
 A bottle of cider contains about 2 “standard drinks” worth of alcohol, making the cider a really cheap way to get drunk.
 The taste is dry- especially compared to American ciders which are loaded with sugar.

 I visited two siderias.
 The first one also doubled as a restaurant so I was able to get some food too.
 I ordered a cachopo- an enormous plate of breaded meat (chicken in my case) dunked over cheese and served with a side of fries.
-It reminded me a lot of a pork tenderloin sandwich, a famous dish from Indiana.
-I ate a few at the Indianapolis 500.
+It reminded me a lot of a pork tenderloin sandwich, a famous dish from Indiana, USA.

 The second place was definitely a bar.
 To aid in the cider pouring, the bar set up metal shields to prevent the missed cider from spilling on the floor.

 After 2 bottles of sidra, I was sufficiently drunk and headed home.
 It was only 10pm.
 I can definitely see this street getting wild later at night.